Sweden Country Commercial Guide

 Legal and Regulatory Environment

 Sweden is a member of the EU and therefore U.S. companies with an online presence offering/selling goods and services to Sweden must comply with EU regulations.
-The Digital Single Market Strategy, Electronic Commerce Directive (2000/31/EC) (e-Commerce Directive), the European General Data Protection Regulation (GDPR), and other regulations pertaining to e-Commerce in the EU can be found on the EU’s official website.
+The Digital Single Market Strategy, Electronic Commerce Directive (2000/31/EC) (e-Commerce Directive), the European General Data Protection Regulation (GDPR), and other regulations pertaining to e-Commerce in the EU can be found on the EU Country Commercial Guide.

-Sweden has implemented the EU regulations into Swedish law.
-Relevant regulations can be found in the areas of contracts, marketing, distance and off-premises contracts, electronic communications, electronic identification, consumer sales, consumer credit, consumer protection, price information, and product safety.
-As laws affecting eCommerce are continuously updated, it is recommended that U.S. companies considering conducting online business in Sweden seek legal guidance.
+As laws affecting businesses are continuously updated, it is recommended that U.S. companies considering conducting online business in Sweden seek legal guidance.

-Issues that U.S. companies can potentially face in Sweden include:
+Issues that U.S. companies could potentially face when selling to Sweden include, but are not limited to:

 B2B: Swedish importers are legally responsible for the products they import to Sweden and will therefore only be interested in importing products that fulfill EU and Swedish regulations and requirements.

-B2C: Swedish consumers are obliged to pay Swedish VAT (usually 25%), which is not included in on-line purchases from outside the EU.
-There is no de minimis amount for such purchases.
-As of March 1, 2018, an administrative fee has also been implemented and is charged by the forwarding agent for the processing of the package.
-While this fee does not prevent eCommerce from the U.S, it has likely decreased demand for smaller ticket items.
-Goods valued above $150 can also be subject to duties.
-These added administrative step increases delivery times, a factor that is of high importance to the Swedish eConsumer.
+B2C: Swedish consumers purchasing goods valued at/above SEK 1.800 from non-EU websites are subject to tariffs.
+In addition, Swedish consumers are always obliged to pay Swedish VAT (usually 25%), which is generally not included in online purchases from outside the EU.
+Furthermore, an administrative fee is charged by the forwarding agent for levying of import customs clearance and VAT in advance of the consumer’s receipt of the package.
+While fees do not prevent eCommerce from the U.S, it will likely decrease demand for smaller ticket items.
+The added administrative step increases delivery times, a factor that is of high importance to the Swedish eConsumer.

 Consumer Behavior